dapplets/dapplet-template/README.md

 #### 4. Change icons to yours in `src/icons` folder.

-The icon `src/icon19.png` is used for the injected button in source code `src/index.ts`.

-The icon `src/icon64.png` is used for display in the store of Dapplets.
+The icon `src/dapplet-icon.png` is used for the injected button in source code `src/index.ts` and for display in the store of Dapplets.
 The link to this icon is defined in `dapplet.json` manifest.

 #### 5. Edit necessary Dapplet settings in the `config/schema.json` file.
    The default values of settings are defined in `config/default.json` file.